chanzuckerberg/sorbet-rails/README.md

 T.reveal_type(key) # String

 # fetch_typed
-key = params.fetch_typed(:key, TA[T.nilable(String)].new) # raise error if params doesn't have :key
+key = params.fetch_typed(:key, TA[T.nilable(String)].new) # raises error if params doesn't have :key
 T.reveal_type(key) # T.nilable(String)

 key = params.fetch_typed(:key, TA[T.nilable(String)].new, nil) # returns nil when key doesn't have :key
 T.reveal_type(key) # T.nilable(String)
 ```
+The parameters are type-checked both statically and at runtime.

-The API `TA[...].new` may seems verbose, but it was necessary to support this feature.
-Ideally, the API can be as simple as `require_typed(:key, Type)`.
+Note: The API `TA[...].new` may seems verbose, but necessary to support this feature.
+Ideally, the API can be simply `require_typed(:key, Type)`.
 However, `sorbet` [doesn't support](http://github.com/sorbet/sorbet/issues/62) defining a method that accept a type and return an instance of the type.
-They are [working on it](https://sorbet-ruby.slack.com/archives/CHN2L03NH/p1566372480496200), however.
-The library provides a wrapper `TA` (stands for TypeAssert) in order for it to work.
-Once this behavior is supported by `sorbet`, it will be easy to codemod to remove the `TA[...].new` part from your code.
+The library provides a wrapper `TA` (stands for TypeAssert) in order to achieve the behavior.
+If it is by `sorbet` in the future, it will be easy to codemod to remove the `TA[...].new` part from your code.

 ### Routes